 What is Tofu Katsu?

-This Tofu Katsu is an easy and delicious tofu recipe that is made of tofu pieces dipped in milk-flour mixture, coated with panko breadcrumbs, deep-fried, and served with a sweet chili sauce and cabbage slices.
-In Japanese, katsu just means “cutlet”.
+This Tofu Katsu is an easy and delicious tofu recipe that is made of tofu pieces dipped in a milk-flour mixture, coated with panko breadcrumbs, deep-fried, and served with a sweet chili sauce and cabbage slices.
+In Japanese, katsu just means "cutlet".

-It is a popular dish in Japan that can be served in different ways—using chicken, pork, beef, or tofu cutlets, deep-fried with panko breading, then served with Katsu curry sauce, or sweet and sour sauce, and napa cabbage slices.
-I
+It is a popular dish in Japan that can be served in different ways—using chicken, pork, beef, or tofu cutlets, deep-fried with panko breading, then served with Katsu curry sauce, sweet and sour sauce, and napa cabbage slices.

 Try this easy tofu recipe at home and enjoy a delicious meal just like eating in a favorite Asian restaurant!

-Health Benefit of Tofu:
+Health Benefits of Tofu

 - It enhances renal function.